jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### HZ 9 Elections to treat existing debt funding special purpose vehicles as transparent
 When this section applies
-(1) This section applies when an originator transferred any of their assets to a debt funding special purpose vehicle before the date on which the Taxation (Annual Rates for 2018–19, Modernising Tax Administration, and Remedial Matters) Act 2019 receives the Royal assent.
+(1) This section applies when an originator transferred any of their assets to a debt funding special purpose vehicle or an originator has attributed assets as described in section HR 9BAA(3) before the day after the date on which the Taxation (Annual Rates for 2024–25, Emergency Response, and Remedial Measures) Act 2025 receives the Royal assent.
 How elections made
-(2) An originator makes an election referred to in section HR 9 (Debt funding special purpose vehicles are transparent if election made by originator) by returning income derived and expenditure incurred by the debt funding special purpose vehicle in their return of income for an income year starting on or after the date on which the Taxation (Annual Rates for 2018–19, Modernising Tax Administration, and Remedial Matters) Act 2019 receives the Royal assent.
+(2) An originator makes an election referred to in section HR 9 (Debt funding special purpose vehicles are transparent if election made by originator) by returning income derived and expenditure incurred by the special purpose vehicle in their return of income for an income year starting on or after the date on which the Taxation (Annual Rates for 2018–19, Modernising Tax Administration, and Remedial Matters) Act 2019 receives the Royal assent.
 Effect of election
 (3) An election under this section—
   (a) cannot be revoked; and
-  (b) has effect from the start of the income year for which the election is made; and (c) remains in effect until the relevant company or trustee of a trust stops being a debt funding special purpose vehicle.
+  (b) has effect from the start of the income year for which the election is made; and (c) remains in effect until the relevant company or trustee of a trust stops being a special purpose vehicle.
 Relationship with section HR 9BA
 (4) This section overrides section HR 9BA (Elections to treat debt funding special purpose vehicles as transparent).